ngspipes/main/docs/Engine.md

 In a cloud environment,
 the setting will be similar, with the corresponding credentials.

-Emulate the image of the cluster using a virtualization software which supports vmdk files, like [VMware](http://www.vmware.com/) or [VirtualBox](https://www.virtualbox.org/).
+* Emulate the image of the cluster using a virtualization software which supports vmdk files, like [VMware](http://www.vmware.com/) or [VirtualBox](https://www.virtualbox.org/).
-To emulate the image **is required 4GB of RAM and 1 CPU**.
+To emulate the image **is required 8GB of RAM and 1 CPU**.

+* In order to emulate the image (**steps in  Virtual Box**), for instance, we should:

+  - Select the option 'New Virtual Machine'.
+We can choose, for instance, Debian.
+  - Select the option 'Using an existing virtual hard disk file'.
+  - Select the option create (for creating a virtual machine).
+  - After creating, it is necessary to configure SSH between The host system and virtual box guest.
+  - Then, add a NAT Network in Virtual Box menu, namely, Virtual Box --> Preferences.
+  - Then, add 'vboxnext0' in Virtual Box menu, namely, Virtual Box --> Preferences.
+  - Then, select the created virtual machine and select this settings.
+In its settings:
+    - Check if the IO APIC is enables, namely in settings-->System;
+    - Select to attach to 'HostOnlyAdapter' the name 'vboxnet0', namely in settings-->Adapter 2
+    - Select to attach 'NAT Network' the name 'NAT Network', namely in settings-->Adapter 1

+* Launch  (Start) the created virtual machine.

-After launching the virtual machine, wait for the graphical environment and log in the desktop using the following
+* After launching the virtual machine, wait for the graphical environment and log in the desktop using the following
 credentials:

 ```